 “Holy shit, man,” Paul said, his voice falling into a low warble.
 “She’s not moving.
 I think we’re in serious trouble.”

 Coral smirked to herself despite the pain ripping through her head and face and tongue.
 She was becoming dizzy from blood loss.
-Perhaps I really will die, she wistfully thought as her ears began to ring and the sound of the panicking students receded despite their increasing numbers.
+Perhaps I really will die, she wistfully thought as her ears began to ring and the sound of the panicking students receded.
 She couldn’t wait to see the look on God’s face.

 Coral spent the next three days in the hospital.
 A head gash, a bitten tongue, and a horribly split lip were her merit badges for the stunt.
 It wasn’t uncommon for hemophilic children without access to Factor to die from nosebleeds and bruises, so it wasn’t a bad bingo card.
 Her mother swore up and down that the fact she’d survived was yet another miraculous sign that God was looking out for her.
 Last I checked, God didn’t inject me with that Factor Eight, she’d yearned to answer.
 But she didn’t want to fight about it.
 Her tongue hurt too much to speak, anyway.

 The third day of observation was likely to be the last, the nurse kept saying.
 Coral cared less now that she knew her family wouldn’t be footing the bill.
 The school and her parents quietly settled the incident as soon as the word negligence spilled out of her mother’s mouth.
 And that put Coral’s heart at rest.
 She’d have felt awful if she’d ended up exchanging one evil for another.
 Putting a random girl’s well-being before her parents’ must have been some other kind of sin, she figured.